xbeat/Machine-Learning/README.md

 Understanding Hallucination in Language Models

 Hallucination in language models refers to the phenomenon where the model generates false or nonsensical information that appears plausible but is not grounded in reality or the given context.
 This is a critical issue in natural language processing, particularly for large language models (LLMs) used in various applications.

+## Regression Analysis A Powerful Tool for Data-Driven Insights

+Linear Regression Fundamentals

+Linear regression forms the foundation of predictive modeling by establishing relationships between variables through a linear equation.
+It minimizes the sum of squared residuals to find the best-fitting line through data points, making it essential for forecasting and analysis.

 ## Finding the Sweet Spot Balancing Overfitting and Underfitting in Machine Learning